-Our two lead antibody product candidates are in clinical trial programs to test for safety, dosing and effectiveness in humans.
-These antibodies target specific diseases that arise when the human immune system attacks the human body, inducing undesired inflammation.
-Our antibodies are designed to block a component of the human immune system that causes this undesired inflammation while allowing beneficial components of the immune system to remain functional.
+Our two lead antibody product candidates are designed to block a component of the human immune system that causes undesired inflammation, while allowing beneficial components of the immune system to remain functional.
 The specific component of the human immune system that these two product candidates are designed to block is called "complement."

-We call one of the antibodies that is in clinical development pexelizumab or 5G1.1-SC.
-We completed the testing of pexelizumab for safety and efficacy in a Phase IIb clinical trial for the treatment of acute inflammation in patients caused by the trauma of cardiopulmonary bypass surgery or CPB.
-Preliminary results from this trial show that pexelizumab suppressed complement and appeared to be safe and well-tolerated in these CPB patients.
-Observed serious adverse events included atrial fibrillation, or an irregular heartbeat, infection, right heart failure and hemorrhage.
-The most common adverse events observed were atrial fibrillation, nausea and anemia.
-The primary targeted therapeutic goal, referred to as the trial's primary endpoint, for this Phase IIb trial, was not achieved.
-However, patients undergoing coronary artery bypass graft surgery or CABG along with CPB in one of the three dosing regimens of the study showed a reduction in both large post-operative myocardial infarctions and death.
+We are currently testing our two lead humanized antibody product candidates in humans for safety, dosing and effectiveness.
+We call one of the antibodies we are testing in humans pexelizumab.
+We completed a trial of the safety and effectiveness of pexelizumab in a Phase IIb clinical trial of patients suffering from acute inflammation caused by the trauma of cardiopulmonary bypass surgery or CPB.
+Preliminary results from this trial show that pexelizumab blocked complement, reduced inflammation and appeared to be safe and well-tolerated.
+Some patients in the trial experienced serious adverse events which included irregular heartbeat, infection, right heart failure and internal bleeding.
+The most common adverse events were irregular heartbeat, nausea and anemia.
+The primary therapeutic goal of the trial, referred to as the primary endpoint, was not achieved.
+However, results from the highest level dose in the largest of the trial's two sub-groups, which was comprised of patients undergoing coronary artery bypass graft surgery, or CABG, along with CPB, showed a reduction in the occurrence of large heart attacks and death.
+This sub-group represented 800 of the trial's total patient population of 914.